 To All the Boys I’ve Loved Before by Jenny Han

 See this classic trope play out in Jenny Han’s To All the Boys I’ve Loved Before, when Lara Jean’s crushes are inadvertently revealed to the world, and she must pretend to date a former friend in order to save face.
 Bonus!
 To All the Boys I’ve Loved Before is now to a movie on Netflix!

 Foul Lady Fortune by Chloe Gong

-So, technically Foul Lady Fortune isn’t out yet, but we HAD to include it because it puts a fun spin on the fake dating trope, following an ill-matched pair of spies posing as a married couple to investigate a series of brutal murders in 1930s Shanghai.
-Can’t wait to get reading?
-You can read an extended excerpt of this upcoming book here!
+Foul Lady Fortune puts SUCH a fun spin on the fake dating trope, following an ill-matched pair of spies posing as a married couple to investigate a series of brutal murders in 1930s Shanghai.

 Need another fake dating recommendation?
 Find a few here!